AliJoziAryan/disaster-relief-optimization-MLCA/README.md

 2. Competition in National Leagues: Teams first compete in national leagues, and the top teams from each league proceed to the elite league.
 3. Elite League: All the top teams are placed into a single elite league and compete against each other to determine the champion.
 4. Iteration: The process is repeated iteratively, evolving the teams over several iterations.

+**P-MLCA Algorithm Overview**

+P-MLCA (Playoff-based Multiple League Championship Algorithm) is the third variant of the MLCA.

+1. Initialization: Like the regular MLCA, we generate a population of solutions (teams) and divide them into multiple national leagues.
+2. Competition in National Leagues: Teams compete within their respective leagues, and the top teams advance to the playoff stage.
+3. Playoff: Instead of progressing through multiple group stages, the top teams from each national league move directly into the playoff rounds, where they compete in a knockout style until one champion remains.
+4. Iteration: The algorithm iterates through multiple rounds, evolving teams and selecting the best-performing solutions.